dillikadariya/dillikadariya/README.md

+   Hi there! 👋
-- 👋 Hi, I’m @dillikadariya and I am student pursuing a BSC in Applied Mathematics with a minor in Computer Science at the University of Central Arkansas.
+I’m @dillikadariya and I am student pursuing a BSC in Applied Mathematics with a minor in Computer Science at the University of Central Arkansas.
 I thrive on challenges and enjoy exploring the intersection of math and technology.
 I am committed to academic excellence, actively engage in research projects, take on leadership roles, and consistently seek opportunities for personal and professional growth.
-- 🌱
-- 💞️ I’m eager to learn from others and collaborate on projects involving mathematics and data science.
-- 📫 You can reach me via

-- # Hi there! 👋

-## 🚀 Quick Overview
+  🚀 Quick Overview

-- 🎓 Studying Applied Mathematics with a Minor in Computer Science at [Your University].
+- 🎓 Studying Applied Mathematics with a Minor in Computer Science at the University of Central Arkansas.
-- 🌱 Actively involved in research projects and leadership roles.
+- 🎓 Research Fellow at the Arkansas Center for Research in Economics.
+- 🌟 President of Active Minds at UCA.
 - 🖥️ Proficient in Microsoft Office and Google Workspace.
 - 💻 I’m currently learning C++, Python, and data science skills, with a hunger to learn more.

- 🔧 Skills

-- **Project Management:** Successfully managed projects from inception to completion.
-- **Risk Management:** Skilled at identifying and mitigating potential project risks.
-- **Programming:** Familiar with C++ and Python, always eager to expand coding skills.
-- **Office Assistance:** Experienced in providing administrative support.
+- 💞️ Eager to learn from others and collaborate on projects involving mathematics and data science.

  🌐 Connect with Me